MicrosoftDocs/powerapps-docs/powerapps-docs/guidance/coding-standards/code-optimization.md

                 "name","address1\_city"))

-Here is the returned dataset
+Here's the returned dataset.

 ![A screenshot of a phone Description automatically generated](media/image22.png)

-**Data Source Refresh Frequency -** If you are adding new records to the collection, you need to refresh it or collect to it to get the new or changed records into the collection.
-If your data source is updated by multiple users you will need to refresh the collection to get the new or changed records.
-More refresh calls means more interaction with the server.
+**Data Source Refresh Frequency -** If you're adding new records to the collection, you need to refresh it or collect to it to get the new or changed records into the collection.
+If your data source is updated by multiple users, you'll need to refresh the collection to get the new or changed records.
+More refresh calls mean more interaction with the server.

 ### Cache Data in Collections and Variables